-(Biometric ID Certificates)by a state, federal, or national entity that is authorized to confirm identities.
+(Biometric ID Certificates) by a state, federal, or national entity that is authorized to confirm identities.
 A certified entity must forward the collected information directly to an RA in a secure manner.
-The Applicant must supply one unexpired Federal/National Government-issued Picture I.D. (e.g. a I.D.s, one of which must be a photo I.D Acceptable forms of government ID include a driver's license, state-issued photo ID card passport, national identity card, permanent resident card, trusted traveler card, tribal ID, military ID, or similar photo identification document.
+The Applicant must supply one unexpired Federal/National Government-issued Picture I.D. (e.g. a passport), a REAL ID, or two unexpired Non-Federal Government I.D.s, one of which must be a photo I.D Acceptable forms of government ID include a driver's license, state-issued photo ID card, passport, national identity card, permanent resident card, trusted traveler card, tribal ID, military ID, or similar photo identification document.
 See e.g. USCIS Form I-9.
-The entity collecting the credentials must also obtain at least one form of biometric data (e.g photograph or fingerprints) to ensure that the Applicant cannot repudiate the application.The person performing identity verification for DigiCert or the RA examines the credentials for authenticity and validity.
+The entity collecting the credentials must also obtain at least one form of biometric data (e.g. photograph or fingerprints) to ensure that the Applicant cannot repudiate the application.
+Examines the credentials for addienticity and valuity.
 The Applicant signs a Declaration of Identity, defined below, to which the person performing identity proofing attests.
-DigiCert or the RA reviews and keeps a record of the Declaration of Identity.Use of an in-person antecedent is not allowed.
-The identity of the Applicant must be established by in-person proofing no earlier than Level 4 Client Certificates (Biometric ID Certificates) identities.
+DigiCert or the RA reviews and keeps a record of the Declaration of Identity.
+Use of an in-person antecedent is not allowed.
+The identity of the Applicant must be established by in-person proofing no earlier than 90 days prior to initial certificate issuance.
+Level 4 Client Certificates are issued in a manner that confirms the Applicant's address.
+Level 4 Client Certificates (Biometric ID Certificates) identities.
 A certified entity must forward the collected information directly to an RA in a secure manner.
 The Applicant must supply one unexpired Federal/National Government-issued Picture I.D. (e.g. a passport), a REAL ID, or two unexpired Non-Federal Government I.D.s, one of which must be a photo I.D Acceptable forms of government ID include a driver's license, state-issued photo ID card, passport, national identity card, permanent resident card, trusted traveler card, tribal ID, military ID, or similar photo identification document.
 See e.g. USCIS Form I-9.
 The entity collecting the credentials must also obtain at least one form of biometric data (e.g. photograph or fingerprints) to ensure that the Applicant cannot repudiate the application.
-The person performing identity, defined below, to which the person performing identity, defined below, to which the person performing identity.
+The person performing identity verification for DigiCert or the RA examines the credentials for authenticity and validity.
+The Applicant signs a Declaration of Identity, defined below, to which the person performing identity proofing attests.
+DigiCert or the RA reviews and keeps a record of the Declaration of Identity.
 Use of an in-person antecedent is not allowed.
 The identity of the Applicant must be established by in-person proofing no earlier than 90 days prior to initial certificate issuance.
 Level 4 Client Certificates